Annual

 Plant in early spring or fall in rich, well-drained soil.
 Deadhead regularly to prolong bloom.
 Water consistently — dry pansies wilt fast.
 Heat ends their run; replace with summer annuals in June and replant in September.

-See pansies in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring pansies alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring pansies alongside companion plants.

 Frequently Asked Questions